rabbitmq/khepri/README.md

 © 2021-2024 Broadcom.
 All Rights Reserved.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 This work is dual-licensed under the Apache License 2.0 and the Mozilla Public License 2.0.
-You can choose between one of them if you use this work.
+Users can choose any of these licenses according to their needs.

 The logo (`doc/khepri-logo.svg`) and the favicon (`doc/khepri-favicon.svg`) are based on the following two resources: